TheWisePigeon/accenture-internship/README.md

 Capturing NFRs is the dev's job but it's better done in cooperation with the client
 ## Functionnal requirements
 They specify how the system should work

+# Second thing
+Architecture design review, in this case it was for a healthcare system